ThePricer Media

 How Much Does An Electric Fence Cost?

-The average cost for an electric fence range between $15 to $25 per linear foot fully installed, but it can vary widely based on the type of electric fence, terrain, size, accessories, and features selected.
+The average cost for an electric fence range between $15 to $25 (that's 50 minutes of your life at a $30/hr wage, or $10 in 1990 money) per linear foot fully installed, but it can vary widely based on the type of electric fence, terrain, size, accessories, and features selected.
 Carefully understanding the expenses involved allows strategic budgeting to meet your specific land management goals while protecting your investment.

 Average installed prices often fall within these ranges: